Skip to content

 A scarcity mindset is when we believe we’re not enough, we’re not doing enough or we don’t have enough.

-In Daring Greatly, Brené Brown says our culture’s scarcity mindset leaves us feeling angry and fearful about our safety.
+In Daring Greatly, Brené Brown writes that our culture’s scarcity mindset leaves us feeling angry and fearful about our safety.
 These feelings permeate our work, schools, families and communities in the form of:

 1. Shame: using fear of ridicule to manage people, tying self-worth to achievements, blaming, insulting, perfectionism